IGVF-DACC/igvfd/docs/updating_schemas.md

             }

-3. Identify all required properties to make an object and add to the "required" array, for treatment we have.
+3. Identify all required properties to make an object and add to the "required" array.
+For example for treatment object type we might have the following properties:

             "required": ["treatment_term_name", "treatment_type"]

 4. In the **types** directory add a collection class for the object to define the rendering of the object.
-Refer to [object-lifecycle.rst] to understand object rendering.
+Refer to [object-lifecycle.md](https://github.com/IGVF-DACC/igvfd/blob/dev/docs/object_lifecycle.md) to understand object rendering.
 Example of basic collection definition for treatments:

             @collection(